corda/corda/docs/source/network-map.rst

 Only the latest update can be accepted.

-To send back parameters approval to the zone operator, the RPC method ``fun acceptNewNetworkParameters(parametersHash: SecureHash)`` has to be called with ``parametersHash`` from update.
+To send back parameters approval to the zone operator, the RPC method ``fun acceptNewNetworkParameters(parametersHash: SecureHash)`` has to be called with ``parametersHash`` from the update.
 Note that approval cannot be undone.
 You can do this via the Corda shell (see :doc:`shell`):

 ``run acceptNewNetworkParameters parametersHash: "ba19fc1b9e9c1c7cbea712efda5f78b53ae4e5d123c89d02c9da44ec50e9c17d"``